Privacy Statement for Personally Identifiable Information of Dionysopoulos.me

 5.A.
 Contractual obligations

 We process your personal information to provide the free of charge blog post commenting service we offer and only if you voluntarily provide such a comment.
+Moreover, in this case, we will use your PII to contact you with regards to replies to your comments.
+Upon receiving such an email you are given the option to opt out of this comment notification service for the article you have received the notification for,

 When logging in we automatically process your PII to protect you against unauthorized access to your account and ensure your account safety.
 We also display you parts of your PII for reasons of personalization of our site's pages and ensuring that it's clear who is the currently logged in user.